jessehansen/magicbus/README.md

 }
 ```

-Ack behavior is the same as a consumer handler.
-Event handlers should either return nothing, or return a Promise.
+Message acknowledgement is the same as with a Receiver handler.
+Asynchronous handlers should return a Promise.
+If multiple handlers are matched for a given event, they are called in series, in the order they were registered.
+If any handler fails, no further handlers will be executed.

+**TODO: Is this the best way to handle errors with multiple handlers?**

 #### #startSubscription()